vectara/vectara-docs/www/docs/api-reference/api-keys/enable-api-key.md

 The Enable API Key API lets you enable or disable specific API keys.
 You can use this endpoint to temporarily disable access without deleting the key.

-This capability is useful for scenarios like maintenance windows. or when your team no longer requires access to a specific corpus.
+This capability is useful for scenarios like maintenance windows, or when your team no longer requires access to a specific corpus.

 ## keyEnablement Object

-The `keyEnablement` object contains pairs of a `keyID` with the `enable` status as enable (`true`) or disable (`false`) the API key.
+The `keyEnablement` object contains pairs of a `keyID` with the `enable` status as `true` or `false` for the API key.

 :::tip